clairedavid/ml_in_hep/assignments/ml_a3.md

 This function is given (at the Setup step), yet there is a question for you:
 * What is the `output_node` in the context of our 2-hidden-layered neural network?
 * What type of values does the function `predict` return?
-* After successfully executed the `feedforward` function, how would you call the function `predict`?
+* After successfully executing the `feedforward` function, how would you call the function `predict`?

 ## 4. Neural Network Training